testanalysis/SWE-Assignment/README.md

 2. Navigate to **Preferences** (macOS) or **Settings** (Windows).
 3. Go to the **Resources** section and then select **File Sharing** (macOS) or **Shared Drives** (Windows).
 4. Add the path to your project directory:
-   - macOS: Click the **`+` button** and select the directory.
+   - macOS: Click the **`+` button** and select path to the git cloned folder.
+Click the **`+` button** so that the path is registered for file sharing.
    - Windows: Ensure the appropriate drive (e.g., `C:` or `D:`) is checked.
 5. Click **Apply & Restart**.
-6. Cd to the folder where the it has been git cloned.
+6. Open a terminal, cd to the folder where the it has been git cloned.
-7. Open a terminal and run "docker-compose up --build".
+7. Run "docker-compose up --build".
 8. The Flask app should be listening on http://localhost:5001
 9. Stopping the containers: To stop the Docker containers, press Ctrl + C in the terminal or run: bash